mm-mazhar/mazhar/README.md

 ## GenAI

-* [RAG | WEBSITE CRAWLER](https://github.com/mm-mazhar/RAG_Crawler_App) Streamlit-based application that enables you to ask questions about documents and receive answers based on the content of those documents.
-It uses a Retrieval-Augmented Generation (RAG) pipeline to find relevant information within the document and generate accurate, context-aware responses.
+* [Hybrid RAG | WEBSITE CRAWLER](https://github.com/mm-mazhar/hybrid_rag) Streamlit-based application that enables you to ask questions about documents and receive answers based on the content of those documents.
+It uses a Hybrid Retrieval-Augmented Generation (RAG) approach to find relevant information within the document and generate accurate, context-aware responses.

 <table style="width:100%" align="center">
  <tr>